JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 ---
 title: "Phoenix LiveView Anti Patterns"
 date: 2023-02-25T13:37:13-06:00
-draft: true
+draft: false
 ---

 Phoenix LiveView enables rapid development of interactive web apps.
 It's extremely powerful and an absolute pleasure to write every day.
-Learn about some of the most common mistakes people make when writing LiveView applications and their solutions.
+The LiveView paradigm departs from the traditional front-end/back-end split of many web apps.
+DOM updates happen through a persistent websocket connection instead of requiring a round-trip to a backend server.

-In short:
+This departure from more common styles of web development can lead to some mistakes if one is unfamiliar with, or new to, LiveView.
+The most common is an improper separation of concerns with respect to LiveView's callbacks and the application's logic.
+This most commonly manifests as passing the entire socket struct to functions.

-- Don't pass the socket as an argument to functions
+Another common problem is abuse of pattern matching inside of the function head.
+This leads to "function head soup" where it becomes difficult to discern the responsibility of each function head at a glance.

-- Function heads should pattern match only on what is necessary to determine code control flow
+Further, when working with large lists, which is common in Elixir and LiveView, it can be beneficial to index them for improved performance.
+Indexing is not just for the database - Elixir and LiveView can take advantage of indexing, too.

-- Index lists for improved performance
+Finally, failing to use the `preload/1` callback when redering LiveComponents causes N + 1 queries and degrades LiveView performance rapidly as the application grows.

-- Preload LiveComponent assigns to avoid N + 1 queries
+These anti-pattenrns are discussed in more detail below:

 ## Don't pass the socket as an argument to functions

 Much in the same way HTTP request objects are not passed to business logic functions, never pass the socket struct to functions in LiveViews and LiveComponents.
-LiveView is built on top of Elixir GenServers and GenServers blur the line between client and server partially due to the fact that most, if not all, of the code lives in the same file.
+LiveView is built on top of Elixir GenServers.
+GenServers blur the line between client and server partially due to the fact that most, if not all, of the code lives in the same file.
 The classic `View -> Controller -> Context` separation of "regular" Phoenix apps is not available to us in LiveView.
 It can be difficult to know where to draw the boundary line.
 With the exception of the `socket.assigns`, the socket should be considered opaque.
 They are implementation details of LiveView that application logic does not need to concern itself with.

 ### Why is this a problem?
 - Functions only needs the socket's assigns or a subset of them.
 Passing the entire socket violates the [You aren't gonna need it](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle
 - Passing the socket as an argument violates proper separation of concerns.
 Live callbacks should be the only places the application calls LiveView methods that operate on the socket such as `assign/2`, `assign/3`, `push_navigate/2`, etc. All other functions should not accept a `socket` argument.
 - Functions that take sockets as arguments are brittle, especially if they pattern matches on the `socket.assigns`.
 The function has an implicit dependency on the functions that were invoked before it, the state of the `socket.assigns`, and LiveView itself.
-  - If the function is invoked out of order or the state of the socket is slightly off, a `(FunctionClauseError) no function clause matching` will be raised
+  - If the function is invoked out of order or the state of the socket does not match expectations, a `(FunctionClauseError) no function clause matching` will be raised
     - A `FunctionClauseError`, especially with multiple function heads, is a headache to debug - That will be covered in more detail further on

 In short:
-- LiveView callbacks should handle the actual assignment of values to the socket (`assign/2`, `assign/3`)
+- LiveView callbacks should handle assignment of values to the socket (`assign/2`, `assign/3`) as well as redirects (`push_navigate/2`)
-- Application logic should calculate the assigns and returns them to the lifecycle callbacks.
+- Application logic should calculate assigns and return them to the lifecycle callbacks.
 Business logic functions should not take the socket as one of its arguments.

 ### Example

-In the code below, the socket is piped through some functions to retrieve data and assign it before being rendered:
+In the code below, the socket is piped through some functions to retrieve data and assign it before being rendered.
+The pipeline reads nicely and looks "elixir-y" but it has problems that are not immediately obvious:

 ```elixir
 def mount(_, _, socket) do